Jerinx

-Personal life
+Early and personal life

-In 2019, he married Nora Alexandra (born 1994), a model of Swiss descent, who was previously married to the Malaysian actor Aliff Alli Khan.
+Jerinx was born on February 10, 1977 in a Balinese Hindu family.
+His birth name is Gede Ari Astina.
+In an interview, he revealed that he was named Astina after the kingdom Hastina from the epic Mahabharata.

+In 2019, Jerinx married the model and businesswoman Nora Alexandra (b.
+1994); their age difference of 18 years drew attention in the media.
+She is of Swiss descent from her father's side, and her mother is a Javanese.
+Initially a Muslim, Alexandra revealed that she converted to Hinduism post-marriage, inspired by her husband Jerinx.

+Career

+Jerinx graduated from high school in 1995 and started his music career the same year with Superman Is Dead (SID), a band with three members: Bobby Kool (lead vocal, guitar), Eka Rock (bass and backing vocal) and Jerinx (drummer).

+Albums produced by SID include Case 15 (1997), Kuta Rock City (2003), Black Market Love (2006) and Sunset di Tanah Anarki (2013).
+The latter most had Jerinx writing 11 songs, including "Jadilah Legenda", which had socialist themes.
+It was highly popular among the audience.
+Marcel Thee of Vice described SID as "hands-down Indonesia's biggest pop-punk band" in 2018.

+Jerinx has also appeared in a few films and manages several businesses related to lodging, clothing, and bars.

 Activism

 Rejection against land reclamation of Benoa Bay

 Jerinx has been against land reclamation in Benoa Bay, Bali since 2014 because of its social impacts.
-On July 10 2018, Jerinx demanded that Indonesian President Joko Widodo fulfill his promise in 2015 to follow up on the Benoa Bay reclamation issue.
+On July 10, 2018, Jerinx demanded that Indonesian President Joko Widodo fulfill his promise in 2015 to follow up on the Benoa Bay reclamation issue.

 Controversy

+Jerinx has drawn public attention for his criticism of several political figures, including the Minister of Maritime Affairs and Fisheries, Susi Pudjiastuti, Anang Hermansyah, and also of President Joko Widodo regarding the Surabaya bombings.

 Via Vallen's copyright infringement case

 On November 11, 2018, Jerinx criticized dangdut singer Via Vallen in an Instagram post for recycling the 2013 SID song "Sunset di Tanah Anarki" without permission.
 Vallen is said to have lost the meaning of the song.
 "VV [Via Vallen] should have learned to be human, don't just take it.
 During this time singing SDTA [Sunset di Tanah Anarchy] thousands of times, did our song lyrics have no meaning for her?
 After her success, what can you do to appreciate the works that bring you to a better place?
 With millions of followers, at least contribute to the Melawan Lupa movement, or 1965 historical rectification, Kendeng's struggle, etc., there are so many things that VV can do without having to spend money."Vallen apologized through his Instagram account, saying that he did not mean to spoil the song by singing it in the dangdut koplo arrangement.
 Jerinx later accepted the apology, but did not withdraw his previous comment.